duartegroup/InterpretingMLKinetics/README.md

 * Input and output files from DFT calculations that were executed using the autodE interface: "autodE_inps" and "autodE_outs"

-* Input and output files from DFT caculations that were executed without using the autodE interface: "ORCA_\<species\>_\<calculation_type\>_inps" and "ORCA_(species)_(calculation_type)_outs"
+* Input and output files from DFT caculations that were executed without using the autodE interface:"ORCA_SPECIES_CALCULATION_TYPE_inps" and "ORCA_SPECIES_CALCULATION_TYPE_outs"

 * Output code from frequency shift calculations in OTherm: "OTherm_outs"

 * The DFT dataset: "Data_for_dft.xlsx"

-* Rotational symmetry numbers of species whos thermochemistry was calculated without using the autodE interface: "species_symmetry_numbers.csv"
+* Rotational symmetry numbers of species whos thermochemistry was calculated without using the autodE interface: "SPECIES_symmetry_numbers.csv"

 * Summary of the main results from DFT calculations that were executed without using the autodE interface: "Iteration_of_DFT_outs.xlsx"

 #### ML_datasets

 This subdirectory contains the input data for each of the trained ML models.
-"Input_data_<dataset_name>.xlsx" is the raw dataset with reactions in SMILES format, solvent names in text format, and logk, temperature, solvent mole fractions, and ionic strength in float format.
+"Input_data_DATASET_NAME.xlsx" is the raw dataset with reactions in SMILES format, solvent names in text format, and logk, temperature, solvent mole fractions, and ionic strength in float format.
 "Total_test_processed.xlsx" is the total test data with SMILES of each species in the reaction separated into their own columns, and "Total_train_unstandardized_isida.xlsx" is the unstandardized ISIDA fragment representation of the total train data.
 Model inputs are provided in the following folders:

 * Datasets in .rdf format for input into the RF training scripts: "rdfs"